bckohan/django-enum/CONTRIBUTING.rst

 Static Analysis
 ---------------

-`enum-properties` uses Pylint_ for python linting.
+`django-enum` uses Pylint_ for python linting.
 Header imports are also standardized using isort_.
 Static type checking is not done because the code simply relies too heavily on metaprogramming for it to be useful.
 Before any PR is accepted the following must be run, and static analysis tools should not